unoplatform/uno/doc/articles/get-started-winui3.md

 # Create a new WinUI 3 and Uno Platform app

 Uno Platform apps can be created in both UWP-compatible (`Windows.UI.Xaml`, also known as _WUX_) and WinUI 3-compatible (`Microsoft.UI.Xaml`, also known as _MUX_) flavors.
-In the latter case, you can use the latest features of .NET 5 and [Project Reunion](https://docs.microsoft.com/en-us/windows/apps/project-reunion/) for WinUI 3 Desktop apps.
-This article takes you through the steps of creating a WinUI 3-flavored Uno Platform app and running the app with Project Reunion for Desktop.
+In the latter case, you can use the latest features of .NET 5 and [WindowsAppSDK] (https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/) (formerly known as "Project Reunion") for WinUI 3 Desktop apps.
+This article takes you through the steps of creating a WinUI 3-flavored Uno Platform app and running the app with WindowsAppSDK for Desktop.

 ## Prerequisites